 Solder can be expressed as both a verb and a noun.
 The verb to solder refers to the process of joining together two or more pieces of metal.
 Whereas solder the noun is what you use to do so...

-You may be wondering why do we use solder and not something else?
-Well the composites of metal that make up solder give us a relatively low melting point.
-Meaning, we can go from a solid wire to a liquid and back to a solid very quickly, using a simple heat source.
-This heat source could be a soldering iron, a hot air gun or even butane and propane torches.
+You may be wondering why we use solder and not something else.
+Well, the composites of metal that make up solder give it a relatively low melting point.
+Because of this we can go from a solid wire to a liquid and back to a solid very quickly, using a simple heat source.
+This heat source could be a soldering iron, a hot air gun or even a butane/propane torch.

 When you heat up solder, it flows onto the connection point (joint) of your parts forming a electro-mechanical bond.
 Since solder is composed of conductive metals, it creates an electronic path between the parts.
 The combination of mechanical strength and electrical conductivity is what makes soldering such a powerful tool for making solid connections.

-Now we can’t talk about solder without mentioning flux.
+Now we can't talk about solder without mentioning flux.
 Flux is a chemical agent that de-oxidizes the metal your soldering to provide a clean surface for the solder to adhere to.
 Without flux, the solder will not flow properly resulting in a weak or non-existent connection.
-Usually for electronics, the solder will come with flux already added, it is injected into the core of the solder wire or mixed in with the solder paste.
-Choosing the right solder alloy and flux for your application is crucial for obtaining positive results.
-Please check out our upcoming posts for choosing the right solder and choosing the right flux!
+Usually for electronics the solder will come with flux already added (it is injected into the core of the solder wire or mixed in with the solder paste).
+Choosing the correct solder alloy and flux for your application is crucial for obtaining positive results.
+Please check out our upcoming posts for choosing the right solder and choosing the right flux.